The Promise of Advanced Illness Management to Improve Care at the End of Life

 There is also a need for broader public education and culture change among providers so that offering support for advanced illness management and end-of-life decision making becomes a routine expectation of care.

-Acknowledgement: The authors thank Shawn Bishop, vice president for Controlling Health Care Costs and Advancing Medicare at the Commonwealth Fund, and Brad Stuart, M.D., chief medical officer for the Coalition to Transform Advanced Care, and CEO of ACIStrategies, for insight and comments on this topic.
+Acknowledgement: The authors thank Shawn Bishop, vice president for Controlling Health Care Costs and Advancing Medicare at the Commonwealth Fund, Brad Stuart, M.D., chief medical officer for the Coalition to Transform Advanced Care, and CEO of ACIStrategies, and Diane Meier, M.D., director, Center to Advance Palliative Care at Mount Sinai School of Medicine, for insight and comments on this topic.